Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

   requires _both_ `foo` and `bar` to be present on an event.
 (The event may have more tags than that and will still match.)

 - When used for emission, all the tags are attached to the emitted event.
-Simple.

 `Tags('foo', 'bar')` is a shortcut for `Tag('foo').and(Tag('bar'))`.